SunHaoOne/Least-Square-Classification-for-MNIST/README.md

 ## Third
   compare b_test with b_predict we can caculate TP,TN,FP,FN and precise,recall,error...

- ## Adding stochastic features can decrease the error from 1.6% to 0.2%
+## Adding stochastic features
+  Using this way can decrease the error from 1.6% to 0.2%